-So far, your team has found that life can live in extreme environments and that life will leave behind any of 3 types of biosignatures.
-Now, your team will talk about where you want to explore, what biosignatures you will look for, and the general type of mission you will use to look for these biosignatures.
+In previous activities and pages, your team discovered life can live in extreme environments and that life will leave behind 1 of 3 types of biosignatures behind.
+Now, your team will discuss where you want to explore, what biosignatures you will look for, and the general type of mission you will use to look for these biosignatures.

 For this section you will need the (Gold) Potential Mission Target cards and the (F) What are Biosignatures? sheet.
-As a group, decide which mission target you would like to design for, which type or types of biosignatures you will look for at your target and then the type of mission you will build.
+As a group, discuss and decide which mission target you would like to design for, which type or types of biosignatures you will look for at your target and then they type of mission you will build.
 Mission types include Fly-by, Orbiter, Stationary Lander, and Mobile Lander.

-Fly-by: Typically one of the first missions to a planet or set of moons Orbiter: Typically a second mission type to collect data from all over the planet, like taking photos of the surface and general minerals found on the planet
+Fly-by: Typically one of the first missions to a planet or set of moons

+Orbiter: Typically a second mission type to collect global data, such as photos of the surface and general mineral make-up of the planet

-Stationary Lander: Typically the third mission type to collect information, like taking up close photos and mineral measurements in one particular spot on the planet
+Stationary Lander: Typically third in a mission type to collect information, such as up close photos and mineral composition in one particular spot on the planet

-Mobile Lander: Typically third or fourth in a mission type to collect information, like taking up close photos and mineral measurements, but also mobile to explore larger areas of the planet.
+Mobile Lander: Typically third or fourth in a mission type to collect information, such as up close photos and mineral composition, but mobile to explore larger areas of the planet.